johnbiundo/dev.to-articles/blog-posts/dynamic-options-providers/dynamic-options-providers.md

 ### Supporting Multiple Async Options Providers Techniques

 We're in the home stretch.
-We're going to focus now on generalizing and abstracting our `registerAsync()` method to support the additional methods described above.
+We're going to focus now on generalizing and optimizing our `registerAsync()` method to support the additional methods described above.
+When we're done, our module will support all three mechanisms described above:

+1. useClass - to get a private instance of the options provider.
+2. useFactory - to use a function as the options provider.
+3. useExisting - to re-use an existing (shared, `SINGLETON`) service as the options provider.

 I'm going to jump right to the code, as we're all getting weary now :wink:.
 I'll describe the key elements below.

 ```typescript
 @Global()